ddanier/sub-pre-commit/README.md

 `sub-pre-commit` will itself install `pre-commit` as a dependency, so it can patch the behaviour of `pre-commit` to not always run all commands from the git repository root.
-This may cause issues in the future and makes choosing the `sub-pre-commit` version accordingly. `sub-pre-commit` will include tags for different versions of `pre-commit`, so you are required to keep those in sync.
+This may cause issues in the future and requires choosing the `sub-pre-commit` version accordingly. `sub-pre-commit` will include tags for different versions of `pre-commit`, so you are required to keep those in sync.
 Running `pre-commit autoupdate` might break your configuration as the